lucifer7/spring-cloud-demo/README.md

 Create a sub class of ZuulFilter, implements methods, and register this bean into main application.
 Decouple API auth and business services, ensure the stateless of micro services.

 ### 6. Cloud Tracing: Sleuth and Zipkin
 Sleuth: Distributed tracing solution for Spring Cloud, support slf4j and the like.
+Trace request from MQ, HTTP, Gateway, RestTemplate, etc.
-Will print span and trace id in log.
+Will print span and trace id in log(To console/file, or send to collector in json format).

-Zipkin: client and server(stream?) and ui, requirs rabbitmq.
+Zipkin: client, server, and ui.
+May accept messages from HTTP(REST API) or Stream(RabbitMQ or Kafka).
+Also it support Spring Boot(@EnableZipkinServer and @EnableZipkinStreamServer).
+Storage of Zipkin support in-memory, MySQL, Elasticsearch, etc.
+Zipkin servers don't share states or config, so they run as cluster.
+(I guess they just run in parallel.
+How clients reach to every nodes of cluster?)

 ## Note
 1. Do NOT use default package, recommended com.example.module.
 Locate main application class in root package.
-2.
+2. The cloud may require other supporting server, like MQ, storage.
+3. For simplicity, many modules are run in singleton, in product env may need to run as cluster.